csrichardkim/csrichardkim.github.io/essays/smartQuestions.md

 [A Not So Smart Question](https://stackoverflow.com/questions/21605812/simple-code-doesnt-work-dunno-why)

+<div style="margin-top:20px;"></div>
 ## Final Thoughts
+<div style="margin-top:20px;"></div>

 For software engineers, communication is a fundamental skill.
 The ability to ask smart questions can accelerate problem solving, reduce frustration, and build reputation within communities.

 Studying examples from platforms like StackOverflow and applying Raymond’s guidelines can significantly enhance one’s effectiveness as both a learner and collaborator.
 As a learner myself, it's important to ask questions.
-However, to make the learning process flow easier and hard topics click, it's the quality of the questions that matters the most.
+However, to make the learning process flow easier and hard topics click it's the quality of the questions that matters the most.

-Mahalo for listening.

-This essay does not include the use of AI.
+This essay does not contain the use of AI.